Incident Response Analyst vs. IAM Engineer

 - Healthcare

-The demand for IAM Engineers is expected to grow in the coming years as organizations continue to focus on securing their data and systems.
-According to the Bureau of Labor Statistics, employment of information security analysts is projected to grow 31 percent from 2019 to 2029, much faster than the average for all occupations.
+The demand for both Incident Response Analysts and IAM Engineers is on the rise due to increasing cyber threats and regulatory requirements.
+According to the U.S. Bureau of Labor Statistics, employment for information security analysts is projected to grow by 31% from 2019 to 2029, much faster than the average for all occupations.
+As organizations continue to prioritize cybersecurity, both roles will remain critical in safeguarding sensitive information and ensuring compliance.

 Practical Tips for Getting Started